StefanoGenettiUniTN/hn-moea-influence-maximization/README.md

-# Influence Maximization in Hypergraph Networks using Multi-Objective Evolutionary Algorithms
+# Influence Maximization in Hypergraphs using Multi-Objective Evolutionary Algorithms

 [CODE WILL BE AVAILABLE SOON]